-SKILL DEVELOPMENT- II
+SKILL DEVELOPMENT-II

-Course Course objectives Pedagogy Learning Course marks/ Outcomes Evaluation credits: 1.
-To understand the Two/three Understand the Skill lab: 25 100 concept, nature of stress weeks teaching importance of marks each marks/4 and its management of theory practice skills, (Total 75) To understand the concept of self awareness and emotional intelligence To learn about the application of the skills learnt in context of workplace skill lab of 25 with relevance to management.
+Course marks/ Course objectives Pedagogy Learning Outcomes Course Evaluation credits: 100 marks/4 To understand the concept, nature of stress and its management To understand the concept of self awareness and emotional intelligence To learn about the application of the skills learnt in context of workplace of theory followed by a skill lab of 25 Understand the importance of practice skills, with relevance to management.
 Understand the nature and types of stress, its implications and management.
-End semester class test: 25 marks (short Q&As)
+Skill lab: 25 marks each (Total 75) End semester class test: 25 marks (short Q&As)